 My three months are officially up!
-In a few hours I’ll be getting a flight back to Ireland to spend Christmas with my family, then heading to Germany for a few days to celebrate the New Year in Esperanto with some good friends as always, and then a few days into January I fly into […]MORE
+In a few hours I’ll be getting a flight back to Ireland to spend Christmas with my family, then heading to Germany for a few days to celebrate the New Year in Esperanto with some good friends as always.
+Then, a few days into January, I fly into Egypt, […]MORE

 Here it is; my official two month point in Arabic!
 Subtitles in English, Arabic and Portuguese via Youtube.